 A senior-friendly voice recorder should ideally have a hooking point for a wristband or a lanyard for the neck.
 A voice recorder is a very tiny device, which is why it should be held on securely by the user, especially when that user is a senior or elderly individual.
 An attached wristband or neck lanyard helps keep the recorder tied to the user so that even if it slips out of the hand during use, it doesn’t fall down and get broken.

 Using Voice Recorders to Help Seniors Record Oral Histories

 The discovery of the best ways to help people with dementia deal with the condition is still in the early stages.
 However, according to research, reminiscing about times-gone-by can make a difference.
 One effective way to do this is to record memories using a voice recorder.

-The Alzheimer’s Association believes that therapy is a great way to empower those with dementia by accessing long-term memories.
+The Alzheimer’s Association believes that therapy is a great way to empower seniors and elderly with dementia by accessing long-term memories.
 One of the best ways to access a person’s long-term memory is to make audio or even video recordings before the symptoms become worse.

 Seniors that reflect on their life experience are not only surprised but also appreciative of the things they have been through.
 Thinking about and discussing the past is also a great way to keep their minds engaged and active, which is a great way to reverse or at least slow down the effects of dementia.

 Sharing stories also leads to better communication, which in turn has been shows to lower care-related stress especially in people with dementia.
 It also helps prevent caregiver burnout along with its negative effects on the relationship with the person being cared for.

 The key benefit of sharing stories is the bond that it creates between people.
 Having somebody to share life stories with is a great way to improve a person’s sense of self-worth, which is great for the mental well-being of a person suffering from dementia.